Cpetak/Ecological_genomics/lab_notebook.md

 zcat AB_05_R1_fastq.gz | head -n 4, need this because it is gz zipped ->

-## Parts of the fastq file:
+### Parts of the fastq file:

-first line: starts with @, which machine sequenced it, when, which spot on slide, other metadata, barcodes at the end of the line
+First line: starts with @, which machine sequenced it, when, which spot on slide, other metadata, barcodes at the end of the line

-second line: sequence (around 150pb) , N=any base
+Second line: sequence (around 150pb) , N=any base

-+ (separator)
+"+" =separator

-forth line: quality of each nucleotide, asqi code, confidence score that it was read correctly, more on this on website
+Forth line: quality of each nucleotide, asqi code, confidence score that it was read correctly, more on this on website

-my population: xcv
+### Vim
 write bash script for quality check in vim: hit i for insert mode -> file on server in my account hit escape  - no longer in edit mode shift column - command, wq = write and quite, followed by the name of the file

-not executable yet, need permission - chmod
+not executable yet, need permission -> chmod

 bash fastqc.sh -> stuff in myresults -> git add --all . -> git commit -m "message" -> git push

-look at htmls
+look at htmls!

 PCR duplicates - just result of amplification, shouldn't interpret it as the actual DNA sample!